-(i) Determination of Realizable Amount of Deferred Tax Assets
+(j) Determination of Realizable Amount of Deferred Tax Assets

 The Group reviews its deferred tax assets at the end of each reporting period and reduces the carrying amount to the extent that it is no longer probable that sufficient taxable profit will be available to allow all or part of the deferred tax asset to be utilized.
-Management assessed that the deferred tax assets recognized as at June 30, 2024 and December 31, 2023 will be fully utilized within the prescribed period of availment.
+Management assessed that the deferred tax assets recognized as at December 31, 2024 and 2023 will be fully utilized within the prescribed period of availment.
+The carrying value of deferred tax assets as of those dates is disclosed.

-(j) Impairment of Non-financial Assets
+(k) Impairment of Non-financial Assets

-PFRS requires that an impairment review be performed when certain impairment indicators are present.
+Impairment review is required to be performed when certain impairment indicators are present.
 Though management believes that the assumptions used in the estimation of fair values reflected in the consolidated financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable values and any resulting impairment loss could have a material adverse effect on the results of operations.

-There were no impairment losses were recognized on investment properties, property and equipment, and right-of-use assets and other non-financial assets for the quarter ended June 30, 2024 and December 31, 2023.
+There were no impairment losses were recognized on investment properties, property and equipment, and right-of-use assets and other non-financial assets for the years ended December 31, 2024, 2023 and 2022.

-(k) Valuation of Post-employment Defined Benefit Obligation
+(1) Valuation of Post-employment Defined Benefit Obligation